spinkube/documentation/content/en/docs/spin-operator/tutorials/pub-sub-with-redis.md

 my-redis-replicas.default.svc.cluster.local for read-only operations (port 6379)
 ```

-In addition, there are pre-written commands that you can cut and paste.
+In addition, there are pre-written commands that you can copy and paste.
 For example:

 ```bash
 export REDIS_PASSWORD=$(kubectl get secret --namespace default my-redis -o jsonpath="{.data.redis-password}" | base64 -d)
 ```

-Go ahead and run the command above to set the password.
-And, if need be, you can run the following command to see the actual password printed in your terminal:
+Go ahead and run the command above to store the password as an environment variable for the current terminal session.
+If required, you can print the actual password using:

 ```bash
 echo $REDIS_PASSWORD